otorexia/phaser3-webpack/README.md

   - 'objects/' => think of it as your prefab assets
   - 'scene/' => all the game scene
   - 'utils/' => helper functions
     - customs => all your custom classes or function
   - 'assets.json' => configure this to load all the assets
   - 'config.js' => config phaser
   - 'global' => available as `Global` in any file
   - 'main.js' => phaser init
 - 'index.html' => no need to tuoch it! but this is your main html

-** fb instant (outdated)
+\*\* fb instant (outdated)

 - config.json => for fb instant develpment
 - fbapp-config.json => for fb messanger settings

 ## Tips

 - use `config.dev.js` to modify and control project setup.
 - any custom object, class, funtion incuded in `src/utils/index.js` is accessible in global(window) scope as `Customs`
+- set format on save in your editor(i.e. vscode) to auto format based on prettier.